-SystemsGo is an innovative high school rocketry/aeroscience curriculum that uses project-based learning to teach science, technology, engineering, and mathematics (STEM); to develop skills in teamwork, problem-solving, and leadership; and to encourage careers in the engineering industries.
+SystemsGo is a proven innovative high school rocketry/aerospace curriculum that uses project-based learning to teach science, technology, engineering, and mathematics (STEM); to develop skills in teamwork, problem-solving, and leadership; and to encourage careers in the engineering industries.

-Students design and develop remotely operated vehicles and unmanned aerial vehicles for research or industrial applications.
-Advanced students develop sounding rockets capable of lofting 35-research payloads to 100,000 feet for collaborative research with universities, ultimately launching their vehicles at White Sands Missile Range.
+Students design and develop unmanned aerial vehicles for research or industrial applications.
+Advanced students develop hybrid rockets capable of lofting scientific payloads to 50,000 feet at White Sands Missile Range.

-The program has been featured on NBC Nightly News, is endorsed by NASA and certified by The Space Foundation.
-It is now used in high schools in Texas and New Mexico.
-Graduates now work in leadership positions at NASA, SpaceX, Boeing, and other prestigious industries and schools across the country.
+The program is now used in high schools in Texas, New Mexico, Oregon, Colorado, and Abu Dhabi UAE.
+Graduates work in leadership positions at NASA, SpaceX, Boeing, Lockheed Martin, and other prestigious industries and schools across the country.

 For SystemsGo students, it really is rocket science!

 Bring SystemsGo to your high school!

 Help your aspiring rocket scientists get off the ground with a